 All of our models are created using Blender, an open source 3D modeling tool, using a custom Emboss Plane plugin.
 For those familiar with the Blender interface here are step-by-step instructions for making your own models.
-Step 1: Using real world units If you have set up your Startup File as outlined in the previous … Continue reading 2.
+EDIT (Dec 18, 2018): Our code does not work with Blender 2.80 (currently in beta), we are working to … Continue reading 2.
 How to make your own models

 All of the modeling software written for the Tactile Universe makes used of Blender, an open source 3D modeling and rendering program.
 In this post we will be going over how to set up Blender for the use of our software.
 For the most part I will not be covering how to navigate/use the user … Continue reading 1.
 How to get started with Blender